apollographql/graphql-tag/README.md

 ```

 And in your JavaScript:

 ```javascript
 import { MyQuery1, MyQuery2 } from 'query.graphql'
 ```

 ### Preprocessing queries and fragments

-Preprocessing graphQL queries and fragments to ASTs at built time can greatly improve load times.
+Preprocessing GraphQL queries and fragments into ASTs at build time can greatly improve load times.

 #### Babel preprocessing

 GraphQL queries can be compiled at build time using [babel-plugin-graphql-tag](https://github.com/gajus/babel-plugin-graphql-tag).
-Pre-compiling queries decreases the script initialization time and reduces the bundle size by potentially removing the need for `graphql-tag` at runtime.
+Pre-compiling queries decreases script initialization time and reduces bundle sizes by potentially removing the need for `graphql-tag` at runtime.

 #### TypeScript preprocessing

 Try this custom transformer to pre-compile your GraphQL queries in TypeScript: [ts-transform-graphql-tag](https://github.com/firede/ts-transform-graphql-tag).

 #### React Native and Next.js preprocessing

-Additionally, in certain situations, preprocessing queries via the webpack loader is not possible. [babel-plugin-import-graphql](https://www.npmjs.com/package/babel-plugin-import-graphql) will allow one to import graphql files directly into your JavaScript by preprocessing GraphQL queries into ASTs at compile-time.
+Preprocessing queries via the webpack loader is not always possible. [babel-plugin-import-graphql](https://www.npmjs.com/package/babel-plugin-import-graphql) supports importing graphql files directly into your JavaScript by preprocessing GraphQL queries into ASTs at compile-time.

 E.g.:

 ```javascript
 import myImportedQuery from './productsQuery.graphql'